uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/common_interface/error_handling.rst

      - Description
      - Abstract
    * - ``oneapi::dal::exception``
-     - Base class of oneDAL exception hierarchy.
+     - The base class of oneDAL exception hierarchy.
      - Yes

 All oneDAL exceptions shall be divided into three groups: